-No label or markings are present on this lamp, unfortunately.
+No label or markings are present on this (probably German) lamp, unfortunately.
 Never seen another one before.
 Many lamps were made with peony lampshades in the 60s and 70s.
 It has always been a popular flower.
 Do you have an idea?
-Please use the contact form and make this website more complete.
+Please let us know through the contact form and help improve the websites exactitude.
 Your help is much appreciated.

 All the electric parts of this lamp were made in the 60s and 70s by VLM Components from Buccinasco, near Milan in Italy.
 The company is famous for the switches designed by Achille Castiglioni.

 VLM Components is part of the Relco Group, founded in 1967.
 Today they are the owners of the brands Relco, Leuci, Relco Lighting, VLM and Segno.

 PVC or polyvinyl chloride is the world’s third-most widely produced synthetic plastic polymer.